-During a time out, a child serves a sentence for a crime committed.
+During a timeout, a child serves a sentence for a crime committed.
 The parent’s role is that of a police officer, to keep that child in time out until the sentence is served.
 During a break, the parent’s role is similar to that of the prodigal son’s father, who waited with open arms for the child to return.
 How refreshing that is for us whose children require a lot of discipline.
 The concept of a break shifts the responsibility from parental control to the child’s repentance.
 That truth alone makes a break the better approach.
+Here 4 ways to use a break instead of a timeout.

 1. Quickly begin the break after misbehavior